Gabe9T/scraping/README.md

-add simple html frontend for right now.
+add simple html frontend for right now. (flask)

 figure out out to use this in react